 Are part-time students eligible?

 Yes.
-All registered UTSC undergraduate students are eligible to apply.
+All students registered and completing an undergraduate degree at UTSC are eligible to apply.

 What are the important deadlines for the Undergraduate Research Forum?